dbaarda/rollsum-tests/RESULTS.rst

 better before feeding it to the hash algorithm, possibly producing a better hash distribution.

-In particular ASCII data tends to be tightly clustered around a small range of values, which produces very variance in sums of those values.
+In particular ASCII data tends to be tightly clustered around a small range of values, which produces very small variance in sums of those values.
 For Rollsum with small blocksizes, the s1 sum of bytes ends up tightly clustered in a small part of the s1 part of the hashspace.

+Mappings can use lookup tables, which is the traditional solution that nearly always benchmarks fastest in isolation.
+However, lookup tables eat CPU cache, and a 256x32bit mapping table uses 1K, which can be a significant portion of a low end CPU's 32K L1 cache.
+In the wider context of a program doing many things that could use that L1 cache, simple mapping algorithms can be faster and give hash results nearly as good.
+Hence the desire to avoid the need for mappings or find fast-and-good-enough mapping algorithms.

-It can be used to both distribute clustered input bytes more evenly over the 8bit byte-range, or distribute them over more than 8bits if the algorithm can use it.
+Mapping can be used to both distribute clustered input bytes more evenly over the 8bit byte-range, or distribute them over more than 8bits if the algorithm can use it.

 The mappings provided are "ord" (just use the byte value), "pow" (square the value into 16bits), "mul" (multiply the values by 0x08104225 into 32bits),